What is a Dead Coin?

 2. Abandoned or Delisted by Developers: When the developers of a cryptocurrency abandon or delist it from exchanges, it is a strong indicator that the project is no longer supported and progressing.

-3. Negligible Trading Volumes: Many dead coins experience incredibly low trading volumes, often due to limited listings on reputable exchanges.
 Approximately 60% of projects suffer from low liquidity, which indicates a lack of utility or trader interest.
 It is estimated that six out of ten coins with minimal trading volumes are no longer supported by their developers.
-Platforms that track dead coins typically consider a cryptocurrency abandoned if it has traded less than $1,000 within a three-month period.

-4. Insufficient Funding: Lack of funding or the inability to attract enough resources for development can lead to the demise of a project.
-About 3.6% of dead coins fall into this category.
-It's worth noting that failure to secure funding does not necessarily reflect the lack of utility or viability of a project; rather, it may be due to a lack of attractive profit potential for investors.
+It's worth noting that failure to secure funding does not necessarily reflect a project's lack of utility or viability; rather, it may be due to a lack of attractive profit potential for investors.

-5. Zero or Little Social Media Presence: Observing a project's presence and activity on social media platforms is a valuable tool for identifying potential dead coins.
-Active projects tend to have a strong social media presence, regularly sharing updates and engaging with their community.
-A vibrant and engaged community, coupled with consistent progress updates, reflects a healthy project.
+A vibrant and engaged community and consistent progress updates reflect a healthy project.
 Conversely, a lack of social media activity, minimal community interaction, stagnant development, or lack of transparency may signal trouble.

 Types of Dead Coins